Fundamentals of Recurrent Neural Network (RNN) and Long Short-Term Memory (LSTM) Network: The Vanilla LSTM Network Mechanism in Detail

 are the portions of the total derivative of the objective function, $E$, with respect to the cell's value signal and the cell's state signal, respectively, contributed by the quantities evaluated at the step with the index, $n+1$.

 The total partial derivatives of the objective function, $E$, with respect to the model parameters at the step with the index, $n$, are directly proportional to the ``accumulation derivatives''\footnote{As noted in Section \ref{sec:From-RNN-to-Vanilla-LSTM-Network}, during training, the total derivatives of the objective function, $E$, with respect to the cell's accumulation signals (``accumulation derivatives'') can become excessively large.
-In order to prevent these kind of numerical problems, all accumulation derivatives are clipped to lie between $-1$ and $1$, a range that is suitable for the particular choices of the control and data warping functions \cite{phd/de/Graves2008,journals/corr/Graves13,pascanu2013difficulty}.}, given by Equation \ref{eq:VanillaLSTMCellDelEDelAccumulationControlReadoutStepTotal}, Equation \ref{eq:VanillaLSTMCellDelEDelAccumulationControlStateStepTotal}, Equation \ref{eq:VanillaLSTMCellDelEDelAccumulationControlUpdateStepTotal}, and \\Equation \ref{eq:VanillaLSTMCellDelEDelAccumulationDataUpdateStepTotal}.
-Hence, by referring once again to the definition of the Vanilla LSTM cell in Equations \ref{eq:VanillaLSTMCellAccumulationControlUpdate} -- \ref{eq:VanillaLSTMCellValue}, we obtain:
+In order to prevent these kinds of numerical problems, all accumulation derivatives are clipped to lie between $-1$ and $1$, a range that is suitable for the particular choices of the control and data warping functions \citep{phd/de/Graves2008,journals/corr/Graves13,pascanu2013difficulty}.}, given by Equation \ref{eq:VanillaLSTMCellDelEDelAccumulationControlReadoutStepTotal}, Equation \ref{eq:VanillaLSTMCellDelEDelAccumulationControlStateStepTotal}, Equation \ref{eq:VanillaLSTMCellDelEDelAccumulationControlUpdateStepTotal}, and \\ \begin{samepage}